Best Channel 4 dramas in November 2024

 Sci-Fi & Fantasy | Drama | Mystery

-Summary:This remake of the Swedish drama Real Humans interrogates artificial intelligence from a social and psychological angle following the advent of ‘synths’.
-The narrative focuses on Joe and Laura Hawkins, who discover that their robotic maid has a buried consciousness.
+Summary:This remake of the Swedish drama entitled Real Humans presents a parallel present where the latest must-have gadget for any busy family is a 'Synth'.
+They are highly-developed robotic servants that are perhaps dangerously similar to real humans.
+The plot focuses on parents Joe and Laura Hawkins, who discover that their robotic maid has a buried consciousness.

-Why you should watch: Gemma Chan, Katherine Parkinson, Colin Morgan, Emily Berrington, Neil Maskell and Baby Reindeer’s Tom Goodman-Hillall shine in their respective roles, with Digital Spy expressing an appreciation for the “fearlessness and creativity” flowing through the series.
-Fans were in uproar when it didn’t come back for a fourth season.
+Why you should watch: A brilliant cast - including Gemma Chan, Katherine Parkinson, Colin Morgan, Neil Maskell and Baby Reindeer's Tom Goodman-Hill - all shine in their respective roles.
+Digital Spy expressed an appreciation for the "fearlessness and creativity" flowing through the series.
+Fans were in uproar when it didn't come back for a fourth season.
+As one fan wrote on IMDb: "Plenty of food for thought, and more straightforward than something similar like the big budget Westworld."

 Available now